AvPa1212/AvPa1212/README.md

 - 👋 Hi, I’m @AvPa1212
-- 🌱 I’m currently learning JavaScript and C++.
+- 🌱 I’m currently learning Assembly and C++.

 <!---
 AvPa1212/AvPa1212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.